DiAngelo/rucker/doc/naming-conventions.md

 GLobal variables may use only abbreviations that are easy to understand

 ```
-$rkAttName - the attribute name
+$rkrAttName - the attribute name
-$rkBtnColor - the color of the button
+$rkrBtnColor - the color of the button
 ```

 *List of used abbreviations and their meaning*